-The process to define key success factors for transferability and scalability involved several steps, in which the majority of the work package's partners actively participated.
-The criteria serve to assess both the transferability of a good practice example and its possible scalability, as no differences could be determined.
+The process to define the recommendations for transferability and scalability involved several stages, in which the majority of the work package's partners actively participated.
 These included the following:

-A literature review was conducted in order to identify strategies and frameworks for possible transfer and scaling-up of health promotion practices, such as "ASTAIRE"

-("Assessment of transferability and adaptation of health promotion practices") and the European Scaling-Up Strategy in active and healthy ageing.

-- The list of criteria developed by experts and JA members in task 3 helped identify good practices in health promotion and primary prevention of chronic diseases (HPPP).
-Good practice examples that were selected for the study visits included as broad a range of criteria as possible. - The selection of 41 good practice examples acted as another source of information.
-'Good practices' can be programmes, policies, and projects that are carried out at national, regional, and local level.
-Practices that have been scaled-up or transferred already were of particular interest.
-The selection also served as the basis for the choice of study visits. - Of the 41 good practice examples, seven were chosen for study visits.
-They were selected in a consultative approach with all WP5 partners and combined different examples of life stage (childhood, ageing, all age cycles), geographic-administrative levels (national, regional, local), as well as target groups (incl. vulnerable populations) and approaches (policy, programme, project).
-They also cover a huge range of the Delphi criteria defined in task 2. - Exchange between partners to identify categories of success factors when considering the transfer of a proven good practice into another area. - Analysing and comparing the documents of the different study visits to assess key success factors for transferability and scalability according to the study visits.
-Documents for the analysis were the minutes of the different study visits and their key lessons to assess transferability and scalability.
+- A literature review which was conducted in order to identify strategies and frameworks for possible transfer and scaling-up of health promotion practices, such as "ASTAIRE" ("Assessment of transferability and adaptation of health promotion practices") and the European Innovation Partnership on Active and Healthy Ageing (EIP-AHA)'s European Scaling-Up Strategy in active and healthy ageing.
+The requirements of the EIP-AHA Maturity Model for Integrated Care, also used in SCIROCCO, for a good practice to be adopted in another setting, were also taken in consideration. - The list of Delphi criteria developed by experts and JA members in task 3 helped identify good practices in health promotion and primary prevention of chronic diseases. - The selection of 41 good practice examples acted as another source of information and as a basis for the choice of study visits.
+Good practices can be programmes, policies, and projects that are carried out at national, regional, and local level.
+Practices that have been scaled-up or transferred already were of particular interest. - Of the 41 good practice examples, seven were selected for study visits in a consultative approach with all WP5 partners.
+They combined different examples of life stages (childhood, ageing, all age cycles), geographic-administrative levels (national, regional, local), as well as target groups and approaches.
+They also covered as broad a range of Delphi criteria as possible. - Exchange between partners to identify success factors when considering the transfer of a proven good practice into another area. - Analysing and comparing the documents of the study visits to assess key success factors for transferability and scalability according to the study visits.
+Documents for the analysis were the minutes of the different study visits and their key lessons.